 Suddenly, it all became clear to Cheng Jie.
 She happily said, “Thank God!
 I think of how we are able to work hard for God yet it is all so that we can receive blessings and so that we can enter into the heavenly kingdom in the future and not out of submission to God and love for God.
 So, what we do is indeed unrelated to obeying God’s decrees.
 Performing positive actions externally yet not submitting to God and loving God internally is all in vain!
 We should focus on obeying God’s words and we should believe and follow God in accordance with God’s demands.
 The fundamentals involve adhering to God’s commandments and not betraying God.”

 Li Mo said, “Yes.
 We do not obey God’s way but rely on our own imagination and perspective to believe in God.
 In the end, we will be exactly the same as the Pharisees who believed in God but did not recognize God.
-All we do are deviating from the Lord’s way and opposing the Lord.
+All we do is deviate from the Lord’s way and oppose the Lord.
 Even though externally we suffer a lot, no matter how much we work, we are still people that resist God.”

 Cheng Jie said, “Now we have understood that hard work is not equivalent to obeying God’s decrees and even more so is not the criterion for entering into the kingdom of heaven.
 Obeying God’s decrees means one can submit to God and obey God’s way regardless of what work He does, what He says and what His requirements are, spend for God in order to satisfy and bear witness to Him, be completely devoted to God, and not make a deal with God.
 And only this kind of person can enter into the kingdom of heaven.
 This is similar to people such as Abraham and Peter.
 Regardless of what God demanded of them, they were able to seek God’s intentions and obey God.
 They were people that obeyed God’s words, revered God and kept their distance from evil.”